Kinvey/android-sdk/README.md

 The library acts as a client for the Kinvey REST api and can be used for building Android apps and Java6 server applications.

+It is recommended you use either IntelliJ or Android Studio.
+Eclipse is NOT recommended.

 ##Documentation
 Refer http://devcenter.kinvey.com/android for complete documentation of the library APIs and usage.